What is a Trust Receipt?

 #1 – Easy Source of Finance

 Usually, banks do not hesitate to give trust credit.
-This is because it is certain that the money would be repaid with interest once the goods are sold.
-It is a win-win situation to both the bank and the borrower since the bank gets money in the form of interest and the company earns money without having to initially invest.
+One would certainly repay the money with interest once the goods are sold.
+It is a win-win situation for the bank and the borrower since the bank gets to cash in the form of interest, and the company earns money without having to invest initially.

 #2 – Instant Liquidity

-The cash otherwise available can be used for other working capital and investment purpose.
-This enables the company for effective treasury management.
+One can use the cash otherwise available for other working capital and investment purposes.
+That enables the company to effective treasury management.

 Disadvantages